nboldhq/docs/src/trust-center/compliance-and-certifications.md

 ### Microsoft 365 App Certification

-The Microsoft 365 App Certification acknowledges that an app provides the highest level of data protection, security and privacy.
+The [Microsoft 365 App Certification](https://docs.microsoft.com/en-us/microsoft-365-app-certification/overview) acknowledges that an app provides the highest level of data protection, security and privacy.
 In other words, if you use a Microsoft 365 certified app, you can be confident that your internal data and sensitive information are under control and protected.

-This certification is comprised of four main domains.
+This [certification criteria](https://docs.microsoft.com/en-us/microsoft-365-app-certification/docs/certification-submission-guide#app-certification-criteria) is comprised of four main domains.

 #### Application Security Domain
 The Application Security domain especially includes Microsoft Graph API Permission validation and Application Security Testing.